 Accessibility

-Northern Italy is an extremely well-connected and accessible part of the country, making it a great part of Italy to visit during any Italy itinerary.
+Northern Italy is an extremely well-connected and accessible part of the country, making it a great part of Italy to visit during any trip.

 With several international airports such as Milan Malpensa, Venice Marco Polo, and Bologna Guglielmo Marconi, you’ll find that it’s quite easy to fly into the region whether you’re visiting from other parts of Europe as well as internationally beyond Europe.